 Using PowerShell should also be possible to create a user account connected to a Microsoft account with this command:

 New-LocalUser -Name "MicrosoftAccount\accounName@outlook.com" -Description "Microsoft account description".
-However, there is still a bug that returns this message when running the command: “New-LocalUser: Cannot validate argument on parameter ‘Name’.
-The character length of the 36 argument is too long.
-Shorten the character length of the argument so it is fewer than or equal to “20” characters, and then try the command again.”
+However, a bug still returns “New-LocalUser: Cannot validate argument on parameter ‘Name.’
+The character length of the 36 arguments is too long.
+Shorten the character length of the argument so it is fewer than or equal to “20” characters, and then try the command again” message.
 As a result, the easiest way to get around this problem is to create a local account and then use the Settings app to link it with a Microsoft account.

 To link a local account with a Microsoft account, use these steps: